Poker Variations

 • First, the front hand, face down and the farthest away from the player

-• Second, the middle hand, face down and the closest to the player
+• Second, the middle hand, face down and closer to the player.

-• Third is the rear hand, face down and the furthest from the player
+• Third is the rear hand which is also known as the back hand, face down and the closest to the player.

 Each player makes a statement about whether or not they are playing their hands.
 If this is the case, there will be a public announcement of their upcoming royalties! (the group decides these units before the game).
 Participants receive points based on the cards they reveal, and the winner is awarded royalty units.